bzylich/linguistic-skill-modeling/README.md

     python prepare_data.py --dataset duolingo_hlr --min_interactions 0 --continuous_correct --subword_skills --tokenizer_dir ./vocab/ --vocab_size 5000 --nbest 2

-If you would like to run our DKT baseline, you should instead use src/dkt/generate_dkt_features.py to prepare the data.
+If you would like to run our neural embedding similarity variant of DAS3H or the DKT baseline, you should instead use src/dkt/generate_dkt_features.py to prepare the data.

     python generate_dkt_features.py --max_seq_len 200

 ## Encoding features for DAS3H

+To encode data for our das3h models without word embeddings, use the following command (using src/das3h/fast_encode.py).
+Note that again the --lemma and --tags options are optional.
+Note that this script expects the preprocessed data to be in the src/das3h/data/duolingo_hlr/ directory.
+The outputs will also be saved to this directory.

+    python fast_encode.py --dataset duolingo_hlr --tw --continuous_correct --continuous_wins --users --items --skills --max_history_len 200 --tags --lemma

 ## Running our models